Home

 Custom Search

-Your customer service management needs to be focused on building a company that is customer-centric.
-Don't just say the words: believe them, act on them and train for them.
+Your customer service management needs to be focused on building a business that is customer-centric.
+(Don't just say these words: believe them, act on them and train your staff for them.)

-This means that you must develop your organization's culture to value the customer.
+This means that you must develop your organization's culture to value the customer or client.

 Customer Service Management